Extra-judicial political repression in 1968 (2.1)

 43. Leonid Krysin

-linguist, Master of Philological Sciences, Institute of Russian Language, signed the Letter of 120, removed from the editorial board of the journal The Russian Language in School.
+Linguist, Cand.Sc.
+(Philology), Institute of Russian Language (CCE 2.2), signed the Letter of 120.
+Removed from editorial board of The Russian Language in School.

 44. Sergei Larin

-critic, translator of Polish prose, works on the journal Soviet Literature (published in foreign languages), signed the writers’ Letter, expelled from the Journalists’ Union.
+Critic, translator of Polish prose, works on journal Soviet Literature (published in foreign languages), signed the Writers’ Letter.
+Expelled from Journalists’ Union.

 45. Pavel Litvinov

-a physicist at the Institute of Precision Chemical Technology; he wrote a letter to Soviet and foreign Communist newspapers about his “prophylactic chat” with the KGB about the trial of Vladimir Bukovsky; a signatory to the Letters of 116 and 44, an appeal (with Larisa Bogoraz) entitled “To world public opinion” and the appeal to the Budapest conference [CCE 1.4].
+Physicist, Institute of Precision Chemical Technology; wrote letter to Soviet and foreign Communist newspapers about his KGB “prophylactic chat” concerning Vladimir Bukovsky’s trial; signed the Letters of 116 and 44, and an Appeal (with Larisa Bogoraz) entitled “To World Public Opinion” (CCE 1.2-1) and the Appeal to the Budapest conference (CCE 1.4).

-He was dismissed for “shirking” a few days before the trial began in January and immediately after the publication of his first letter in the Western press; in March he was forced to undergo another “prophylactic chat” with the procuracy in which he was threatened with prosecution under Article 190-1 of the Criminal Code.
+Dismissed for “shirking”, a few days before the trial began in January 1968, immediately after the publication of his first letter in the Western press.

 46. Vyacheslav Luchkov

-a physiologist at the Institute of Psychology, signed the Letter of 170, expelled from the Komsomol by the Komsomol district committee.
+Physiologist, Institute of Psychology, signed the Letter of 170.
+Expelled from Komsomol by Komsomol district committee.

 47. Margarita Luchkova

-engineer, signed the Letter of 170, expelled from the Komsomol.
+Engineer, signed the Letter of 170.
+Expelled from Komsomol.

 48. Vadim Meniker